Corallo/Chess-bot/README.md

 - [x] Parser to parse the chesboard to pychess (use move list)
 - [x] Dummy engine
 - [x] Extend web scarper with make_move function
-- [ ] Speed up processing by using native san format
 - [ ] Add checkmate to eval function
 - [ ] Add draw to eval function
 - [ ] Create automatic test as GitHub action to check if commit improve against last version of engine